ElenaUJ/EventScout/README.md

 ## Overview

-EventScout is an app which allows users to search for upcoming events in different cities, access event details, and compare different cities by event number.
+EventScout is an app which helps users to research, schedule and attend events in their city.

-It is a serverless, progressive web app (PWA), built using a test-driven development technique (TDD).
-The application uses the Google Calendar API to fetch upcoming events.
+The app is built using a test-driven development technique (TDD) and is designed as a serverless, progressive web app (PWA).
+It uses the Google Calendar API to retrieve upcoming events, with access authorization being handled by the serverless backend powered by AWS Lambda.
+This backend verifies consumer keys and issues a token that allows users to access the API.

 This app is still under construction.